-- Cost of Attendance
+Cost of Attendance

-- Expected Family Contribution
+Expected Family Contribution Financial Need

-Financial Need

-student's financial need.
+Student Financial Services Officers will process complete files and "package" aid based on the student's financial need.
 Awards can be a combination of different types of aid.
 A student's enrollment status will normally be set at the time the student registers.
 If a student enrolls less than full time (12 credit hours) the student's awards will be adjusted accordingly.
 Notification of aid awarded will be posted to eligible students on their Student Portal financial aid ledger.